babymastodon/zwo-downloader/README.md

    git clone https://github.com/babymastodon/zwo-downloader.git
    cd zwo-downloader
    ```

 2. Open `chrome://extensions` in Chrome.

 3. Enable **Developer mode**.

-4. Choose **Load unpacked** and select the `src/` directory.
+4. Click **Load unpacked** and select the `src/` directory.

 ## Usage

+Navigate to a supported workout page on TrainerRoad, TrainerDay, or WhatsOnZwift.
-While viewing a TrainerRoad/TrainerDay workout builder page, click the extension’s toolbar icon to download the corresponding `.zwo` file.
+Click the **ZWO Downloader** toolbar icon to download the corresponding `.zwo` file.
-The extension prints its generated XML to the browser console for reference and debugging.
+The extension also logs the generated XML to the browser console for debugging or verification.

 ## License